ProfessorProspector/Variants/README.md

 # X
-One man's trash is another man's treasure
+One man's trash is another man's texture.